Skip to main content

 Substance Use and Addiction

-Cavities and periodontal disease are more prevalent in people who use drugs than those who don’t.
-This is mainly because addicts neglect regular dentist visits and have more tartar (hardened plaque) on their teeth.
+Cavities and periodontal disease are more prevalent in people who use drugs than in those who don’t.
+This is mainly because people who use drugs may skip regular dental visits and have more tartar (hardened plaque) on their teeth.

 Long-term use of illicit drugs like amphetamines, cocaine, and opiates can lead to similar problems as excessive alcohol consumption.

-In more severe cases, meth addicts can develop “meth mouth.”
+In more severe cases, people who use meth can develop “meth mouth.”
 This condition can result in rotten teeth, cracked teeth, permanent gum damage, and eventually, tooth loss.

 Learn more about how drugs can severely damage your oral health.